By guest writer Nate Gotchy

 believe vampires are evil blood sucking monsters that shouldn’t be shiny and

-that twilight makes a mockery of all that is Vampirism.
+that Twilight makes a mockery of all that is Vampirism.
 Seeing the body’s

 strewn hitherto one mangled soul grabbed my pant leg.
 She was part of the